javascript-tutorial/en.javascript.info/5-network/10-long-polling/article.md

 ## Regular Polling

-The simplest way to get new information from the server is polling.

-That is, periodical requests to the server: "Hello, I'm here, do you have any information for me?".
+The simplest way to get new information from the server is periodic polling.
+That is, regular requests to the server: "Hello, I'm here, do you have any information for me?".
 For example, once in 10 seconds.

 In response, the server first takes a notice to itself that the client is online, and second - sends a packet of messages it got till that moment.

 That works, but there are downsides:
 1. Messages are passed with a delay up to 10 seconds (between requests).
-2. Even if there are no messages, the server is bombed with requests every 10 seconds.
-That's quite a load to handle for backend, speaking performance-wise.
+2. Even if there are no messages, the server is bombed with requests every 10 seconds, even if the user switched somewhere else or is asleep.
+That's quite a load to handle, speaking performance-wise.

 So, if we're talking about a very small service, the approach may be viable, but generally, it needs an improvement.